roluch/fallball-connector/README.md

 python setup.py nosetests
 ```

-## Logging
+### Logging

-Our standard logger outputs in JSON format.
+The standard logger outputs in JSON format.
 You can use it like this:

 ```python
 from connector.utils import logger